A new product on 2x2 matrices

 We study a bilinear multiplication rule on $2\times 2$ matrices which is intermediate between the ordinary matrix product and the Hadamard matrix product, and we relate this to the hyperbolic motion group of the plane.

 The observables of many systems in physics are treated by sets of matrices.
 The elements of these matrices are taken from the field $F$ of real or complex numbers.
 A multiplicative and bilinear composition rule $ (a,b)\longmapsto a*b$ of matrices provides the system with the structure of an algebra $\bf A$.
 The standard composition rule for two matrices is matrix multiplication.
 This composition is given by (row by column) multiplication.
 By contrast, the Hadamard product of matrices \cite{1} is defined by the entry-wise multiplication of elements.
-We shall study and interpret a composition rule intermediate between the standard and the Hadamard case.
+We shall study and interpret a composition rule intermediate between the standard and the Hadamard case which appears in \cite{0}.
+We refer to \cite{3} for further discussions of matrix products.